Searching For Truth

 Searching for God

 Abdu’l-Baha explains that, when we look at the world, we see the signs of God’s perfections everywhere.
-As we think about His words and try to understand their meaning, we are able to see God’s tokens and signs all around us.
+As we think about His words and try to understand their meaning, we see God’s tokens and signs around us.
 The sun shines and gives light, warmth, and life to the world, reminding us of the love of God, without which we would perish.
 The rain falls on the earth just as the bounties of God are continuously showered upon our souls.
 A mountain rises towards the heavens calling to mind His majesty and grandeur.

 When we start our search, we must purify our hearts,.
 We must open our hearts to the truth.
 We must not let “veils” get in the way of our search.
 Does anyone know what type of Veils could prevent us from finding God?